Super Dragon: The Bruce Lee Story: Plot

 The film attempts to chronicle Bruce Lee's career from his The Green Hornet days up to the time of his death.
 The film opens with a pre-fame Bruce Lee (Bruce Li) delivering newspapers in Seattle, Washington.
 Lee then becomes a martial arts teacher.
 Lee competes in a martial arts tournament and wins.
 After the match he is offered the role of the Kato in The Green Hornet.
-He marries Linda Lee Caldwell and they have 2 children together.
+He marries Linda Lee Cadwell and they have 2 children together.

 Later, Lee goes to Hong Kong.
 He turns down a contract from Shaw Brothers due to a pay dispute.
 The wife of director Lo Wei offers Lee a contract at Golden Harvest which he accepts.
 Lee makes his first film which becomes very successful at the box office.
 At a celebration event Lee meets actress Betty Ting-Pei.
 The two later fall in love.
 Bruce does his second film which is another success at the box office.
 Lee turns down Lo Wei's next film offer and opts to direct his next film himself.
 While on set Lee begins to experience severe headaches.
 Betty reveals to Bruce that she is pregnant.
 Later Linda arrives in Hong Kong to visit Bruce.
 Bruce decides to get a divorce and be with Betty.
 One night while Betty is making dinner Bruce suffers a headache and Betty tells him to take a nap.
 Later when Betty tries to wake Lee she finds him dead.